Biden says nothing will stop transition as Trump vows new legal action

-WILMINGTON, Del./WASHINGTON-- Joe Biden, projected winner of the 2020 presidential election, said on Tuesday that nothing would stop the transfer of power in the U.S. government, while President Donald Trump pursued lawsuits in several states in a long-shot bid to hold on to power.
+Joe Biden, projected winner of the 2020 presidential election, said on Tuesday that nothing would stop the transfer of power in the U.S. government, while President Donald Trump pursued lawsuits in several states in a bid to hold on to power.

 Legal experts have said Trump’s litigation has little chance of changing the outcome, and state officials have said there were no significant irregularities in the Nov.
 3 election.